szze/SpecFlowPlus-Resources/Tutorial:-Customising-Reports.md

 ```

 Note that the ID of the div element is “chart”, which matches the value defined in `renderPieChart`.
 You can move the script references to elsewhere in the document, but make sure they are included!

+**Note:** Because the referenced JavaScript files are available online, you do not need to copy the files to your output directory.